 I didn’t take photos of all the steps, so hopefully you can follow along using my drawings.

-1. Take a large bowl and glue it down to the large platter or base.
+Step 1.
+Take a large bowl and glue it down to the large platter or base.
 Let this dry completely before moving onto the next step.
 If you don’t want to use a bowl, you can just build up a mound using fiber fill.

-2. Evenly glue fiber fill onto the outside of the large bowl.
+Step 2.
+Evenly glue fiber fill onto the outside of the large bowl.

-3. Using small dots of glue, place LED lights onto the fiber fill in a circular motion.
+Step 3.
+Wrap one of the LED lights onto the fiber fill in a circular motion.
+Use small dots of hot glue to keep them in place.
 Leave enough wire out so that the battery pack can wrap under the brim of the base.
 Place more fiber fill over the LED lights to soften the glow.

-4. Wrap bubble wrap over the entire top and glue the wrap just under the brim.
+Step 4.
+Wrap bubble wrap over the entire top and glue the wrap just under the brim.
 Keep the center of the base clear and free of any bubble wrap.

-7. Place the remaining LED lights onto the underside of the base and use small dots of glue to keep them in place.
+Step 7.
+Place the remaining 5 LED lights onto the underside of the base and use small dots of glue to keep them in place.
 Depending on the height of the child, you may need to wrap the lights around the underside of the base to shorten the length of the tentacles.
 Glue down the LED battery packs.
 Let this completely dry before moving forward.

-10. To make some of the shorter tentacles, use some of the shimmer fabric and cut into triangle strips.
+Step 10.
+To make some of the shorter tentacles, use some of the shimmer fabric and cut into triangle strips.
 Glue to the underside of the base.

 Erlene, I think turned out really cute, and I love the added detail of the lights!
 I’m going to include your jellyfish costume in my Merry Monday Features next week 🙂